node-red/node-red-docker/README.md

 `/root/.node-red` directory.
 We do this so that you may rebuild the underlying container without permanently losing all of your customisations.

+##Container Layout

+This project contains Dockerfiles to build two separate Node-RED images.

+- **standard/Dockerfile** Node-RED image using official Node.JS v4 base image.
+- **small/Dockerfile** Node-RED image using Alpine Linux base image.

+Using Alpine Linux reduces the built image size (~100MB vs ~700MB) but removes standard dependencies that are required for native module compilation.
+If you want to add modules with native dependencies, use the standard image or extend the small image with the missing packages.

+Build these images with the following command...

+        $ docker build -t mynodered:standard -f standard/Dockerfile .
+        $ docker build -t mynodered:small -f small/Dockerfile .

+The project's package.json file contains Node-RED as a dependency, along with other nodes to include in the default install.
+During the Docker build process, the dependencies are installed under /usr/src/node-red.

+Node-RED is started using NPM start from this directory, with the --userDir parameter pointing to the /data directory on the container.
+The /data directory is exported as a Docker volume to make it simple to save user configuration outside the container.
+See below for more details on this...

 ##Customising

-To install extra Node-RED modules via npm you can either use the Node-RED command-line tool externally on your host machine - pointed at the running container... or
+To install extra Node-RED modules via npm you can either use the Node-RED command-line tool externally on your host machine, pointed at the running container, run npm install manually, using a shell on the container or locally into the mounted volume, or build a new image.

+### Container Shell

         $ docker exec -it mynodered /bin/bash

 Will give a command line inside the container - where you can then run the npm install command you wish - e.g.

+        $ cd /data
         $ npm install node-red-node-smooth
         node-red-node-smooth@0.0.3 node_modules/node-red-node-smooth
         $ exit